buren/chartkick-ex/README.md

 [See it in action](http://buren.github.io/chartkick-ex/), you can find the example phoenix app that generates that page [here](https://github.com/buren/chartkick-phoenix-example).

-Works with Phoenix, plain Elixir and most browsers (including IE 6).
+Works with Phoenix, plain Elixir and most browsers.

-I'm _very_ new to Elixir, so if you have any feedback, suggestions or comments please open an issue or PR!
+Any feedback, suggestions or comments please open an issue or PR.

 ## Charts